Intimate EncountersKhaled Saeed

-They glowed in different colors, displaying various moods.
+They glowed in different colors, parading various moods.

 Some came well prepared, wearing masks over their masks.
-Others came blindly, instinctively; exposing everything but everything.
+Others ventured in blindly, instinctively; exposing everything but everything.

 The women in his life.

 Some came in assaulting moods.

 Entwining their arms into his, dragging him to distant parts of the beach.
 Pulling and pushing feverishly, then ﬁnally sneaking away with a delayed sense of shame, ‘Oh I am so sorry, you’re all bruised.’

 Not meaning the heart but just his body.

 And in his life came performers too, disguised as spectators.
 Reversing the role, playing a secret game of two in the crowded gallery.
 Turning the performer into a spectator, caught unaware, held entranced.

 He'd wish they kept coming back.